Acosix/alfresco-simple-content-stores/README.md

 - readOnly - true/false to mark the store as ready-only (false by default)
 - allowRandomAccess - true/false to mark the store as capable of providing random access to content files (false by default)
 - deleteEmptyDirs - true/false to allow store to delete empty directories (false by default)

+Stores of type "deduplicatingFacadeStore" support the following properties:
+- storeProtocol - the protocol to be used on content URLs ("store" by default - configuration currently has no effect pending workaround for "custom protocol"-limitations in default stores, e.g. Alfresco default file store)
+- digestAlgorithm - the hash / message digest algorithm to be used for calculating content hash ("SHA-512" by default)
+- digestAlgorithmProvider - the provider for a specific message digest algorithm (needs only be set if not using built-in Java message digest algorithms)
+- pathSegments - how many path segments (in the content URL) should be used to structure content (3 by default)
+- bytesPerPathSegment - how many bytes of the hash / message digest of a content should be used per path segment (2 by default)